SvenMichaelKlose/tunix/src/bin/lisp/README.md

 | (cdr l)       | Return second value of cons or nil.  |
 | (setcar x c)  | Set first value of cons.             |
 | (setcdr x c)  | Set second value of cons.            |

+A 'cons' points to two other objects, called 'car' and 'cdr' for historical reasons.
+They could also be called 'first' and 'second', or 'head' and 'tail' in the context of a singly-linked list.

 ## Lists